Protein Bagel Recipe with Cottage Cheese: Easy & Nourishing

 protein bagel recipe cottage cheese - Cottage cheese bagel ingredients

-Ingredients for protein-rich cottage cheese bagels
+Everything you need for cottage cheese protein bagels

-• 1 cup self-rising flour (or all-purpose + 1½ tsp baking powder + ¼ tsp salt)
+• 1 cup self-rising flour (or make your own: 1 cup all-purpose flour + 1½ teaspoons baking powder + ¼ teaspoon salt)

 Nutrient Amount (per bagel)